CodecoolGlobal/tech-interview-workbook-AishSunbae/docs/module_progbasics.md

 [source](https://www.geeksforgeeks.org/scope-resolution-in-python-legb-rule/)

+In Python, the LEGB rule is used to decide the order in which the namespaces are to be searched for scope resolution.
+The scopes are listed below in terms of hierarchy(highest to lowest/narrowest to broadest):

+1. Local(L): Defined inside function/class
+2. Enclosed(E): Defined inside enclosing functions(Nested function concept)
+3. Global(G): Defined at the uppermost level
+4. Built-in(B): Reserved names in Python builtin modules

 #### If you need to access the iterator variable after a for loop, how would you do it in Python?  #TODO

 [source](https://realpython.com/python-for-loop/)